 Recognizing the urgency to avert the erratic diminishing of one-horned rhinoceros, the royal family and the Government of Nepal formulated the “Gainda Gasti”, am armed Rhino Patrol Unit in 1961, and declared the remaining prime rhino habitats, about 544 sq. km along Rapti, Narayani and Reu rivers, as the Chitwan National Park in 1973.

-When the first protected areas were established in Chitwan, Indigenous Terai communities, like the Tharu, Bote, Darai and Mushar, were forced to relocate from their traditional lands.
+When the first protected areas were established in Chitwan, indigenous Terai communities, like the Tharu, Bote, Darai and Mushar, were forced to relocate from their traditional lands.
 They were denied any right to own land and thus forced into a situation of landlessness and poverty.
-When the national park was designated, Nepalese soldiers destroyed the villages located inside the boundary of the park, burning down houses, violating woman and trampling fields using elephants.
-The Tharu people were forced to leave at gun point.

 The same happened to local communities on the bordering Indian Terai National Park territories.
 During a visit to the Tharu museum in Sauraha, we been captivated by an exhibit about individual experiences of the Tharu communities living outside of the National Park in “Buffer Zones.”
-There are accounts of houses being burned and army officials dragging mothers and children away in extremely violent ways.

 Later the Chitwan park was extended to total coverage area of 932 sq. km and was listed as a UNESCO World Heritage Site in 1984 for its richness in wildlife.
 More Nationalpaks were established, Sukla Phanta Wildlife Reserve, Bardia and Dudhwa, Tigers, Elephants and Rhinos are exchanged between the parks.

-In 1996, an area of 750 km2 surrounding Chitwan National park was declared a buffer zone, which consists of forests and private lands including cultivated lands.
-The buffer zone contains a Ramsar Site – Beeshazari Lakes.
 The park and the local people jointly initiate community development activities and manage natural resources in the buffer zone.
 The government of Nepal has made a provision of plowing back 30-50 percent of the park revenue for community development in the buffer zone – money for the Tharu communities.

-Also in India the organization of what is now Kaziranga National Park, which became a reserve in 1905 for the last ten to twenty Indian rhinos in Assam, and was found to be home to seventy per cent of the global species population in May 2007.
-In 1910 the government officially outlawed rhino hunting, although poaching remained a constant threat to recovering populations.
+Also in India the organization of what is now Kaziranga National Park became a reserve in 1905.
+It was build for the last ten to twenty Indian rhinos in Assam, and was found to be home to seventy per cent of the global species population in May 2007.

 Rivaling the price of gold on the black market, rhino horn is still at the center of a bloody poaching battle.

 Of the five species of rhinoceros, Javan and Indian rhinos are one-horned, whereas the white, black and Sumatran rhinos have two horns.
-Compared to 500,000 rhinos at the beginning of the twentieth century, there are only 29,000 of them left in the wild.
+Compared to 500,000 rhinos at the beginning of the twentieth century, there are only 27,000 of them left in the wild.
 Zara Jean Bending writes:

 As Earth faces down the Holocene extinction, interdisciplinary perspectives may well be the key to challenging the status quo by producing mechanisms that are scientifically evidenced, historically informed and culturally aware.